 What is it?

-It is a problem with the function of bladder storage , which causes a sudden urge to urinate.
-The urge is difficult to stop, and overactive bladder can lead to involuntary loss of urine (incontinence).
+It is a problem with the function of bladder storage, which causes a sudden urge to urinate.
+The notion is difficult to stop, and an overactive bladder can lead to involuntary loss of urine (incontinence).

 - Urgent and sudden urination sensation, difficult to control.

 - Urinate frequently, usually eight or more times in 24 hours.

 - Wake up two or more times at night to urinate (nocturia)